3.0 Prohibited Conduct (General Misconduct)

 3.4.7 Engaging in conduct that interferes with or obstructs the student disciplinary process.

-3.4.8 Making audible noise in a continuous or repeated manner that is (i) contrary to the faculty member’s or staff member’s instructions and/or is otherwise inconsistent with the educational or other activity or (ii) contrary to the reasonable rules of decorum for the location.
-Examples include interrupting an instructor, staff member, or other person; playing music in a classroom or library; slamming books; or emitting a noise from a device.
+3.4.8 Making audible noise in a continuous or repeated manner in a classroom or other campus location that is (i) contrary to the faculty member’s or staff member’s instructions and/or is otherwise inconsistent with the activity taking place in the classroom or other campus location or (ii) contrary to the reasonable rules of decorum for the location.
+Examples include interrupting an instructor, staff member, or other person; playing music or videos on a device in a classroom or library; talking on a cell phone; slamming books on a table; or emitting a noise from a device.

 3.4.9 Engaging in a physical activity in a continuous or repeated manner that is (i) contrary to the faculty member’s or staff member’s instructions and/or otherwise inconsistent with the educational or other activity or (ii) contrary to the reasonable rules of decorum for the location.
 Examples include walking around the classroom during instructional time; throwing objects inside a campus building; intentionally blocking another person’s view; or using a light-emitting device.